sharmaeklavya2/notes-source/src/kannada/grammar/verbs.md

 ### Augmenting the verb root

 1.  ಉ-ending: No change for present and future.
 For past, remove ಉ and append ಇ.
-2.  ಎ or ಇ: Append ಯು for present and future.
+2.  ಎ or ಇ ending: Append ಯು for present and future.
 No change for past.

 ### Participle and Suffix

+The participle is 'ತ್ತ್' for simple present and 'ವ್' for simple future.
+For simple past, the participle is usually 'ದ್', but there are some exceptions.

-This tables lists 'participle + suffix' for each case.
+This table lists the 'participle + suffix' for each case.
 Exceptional cases are highlighted.

 <table>